 - are forgiven of sin and transformed into a new creation full of God’s grace.

 Preparation for Baptism

 When you are ready to have your child baptized, please complete the Baptism Registration Form and send it to the Parish office at least three (3) months in advance of your intended date to register your child for the Sacrament.
-The parents will then meet with the baptism coordinator to complete the registration form and ask any questions you have at this time.
+The parents will then meet with the baptism coordinator to complete the registration form and ask any questions they have at this time.
 Parents are expected to complete a Baptism Preparation course.
 The course consists of three sessions over the course of a few weeks.
 Baptism Preparation courses are conducted several times during the year and all sessions are required.
 The course can be taken before the birth of your child.